Preds finish long trip with another 4-3 SO win over Stars

 DALLAS (AP) — Calle Jarnkrok scored in the fifth round of the shootout and the Nashville Predators finished a franchise-record eight-game road trip the same way they started it, with a 4-3 shootout victory over the Dallas Stars on Sunday night.

-Rhett Gardner scored his first NHL goal, fellow rookie Ty Dellandrea picked up his third and Radek Faska also scored for the Stars, who lost with a chance to win consecutive games for the first time since starting the season 4-0.
+Rhett Gardner scored his first NHL goal, fellow rookie Ty Dellandrea picked up his third and Radek Faska also scored for the Stars, who let a third-period lead slip away with a chance to win consecutive games for the first time since starting the season 4-0.

-Dallas, the defending Western Conference champion, dropped out of a tie for sixth with Nashville in the Central Division.
+Dallas, the defending Western Conference champion, dropped out of a tie for sixth place with Nashville in the Central Division.
 The top four teams in the division go to the playoffs.

-Johansen had the first goal of the shootout before Joe Pavelski pulled Dallas even on its third and final chance.
-John Klingberg and Jamie Benn for Dallas and Nashville’s Tolvanen failed to convert before Jarnkrok’s winner gave Nashville a 4-3-1 record on the trip.
+Johansen had the first goal of the shootout before Joe Pavelski pulled the Stars even on their third and final chance.
+Dallas’ John Klingberg, Tolvanen and Stars captain Jamie Benn failed to convert before Jarnkrok gave Nashville a 4-3-1 record on the trip.

+“I’m ready to get in bed,” Johansen said.
+“I’m exhausted.
+We found a way to win some games and get some points on this trip against some good hockey clubs.
+Overall, we’re happy with this trip.”

+The second straight shootout between the injury-plagued teams came with both playing on the second night of a back-to-back.
+Klingberg almost won it for Dallas in overtime, hitting the inside of the far post from the right circle with the ricochet almost coming back to him.

 Anton Khudobin stopped 19 shots for Dallas a night after recording his career-best third shutout.
 Pekka Rinne had 27 saves for Nashville.